 annual coupon = face value * coupon rate

 So, if you want to know how to find the current yield of a bond, both above methods produce the same starting point.

-- Determine bond price
+Determine the bond price

 bond priceis the market price of the bond.
 It will be the money you spend to acquire the bond.

 You can easily get this information from your brokers or bankers.
 Of course, you can also calculate it using our bond price calculator.

 Last, but not least, we can find the final result using the bond current yield formula below: